https://www.deakin.edu.au/__data/assets/image/0017/2306123/27225_Deakin-Central-Health-Burwood_0-40.jpg

 Studying a postgraduate course in epidemiology provides the opportunity to delve deeper into the world of a public health epidemiologist, and enable you to pursue a fulfilling and varied career in public health.

 For people looking to expand their career in public health promotion, policy, statistics, or other relevant field, the opportunities to carve out a career in epidemiology are endless.
-At Deakin, you can choose to study a Graduate Certificate of Epidemiology Intelligence, Master of Public Health, Master of Health and Humans Services Management, or Master of Health Economics, and specialise in a chosen area to take the next step in your career.
+At Deakin, you can choose to study a Graduate Certificate of Epidemiology Intelligence, Master of Public Health, Master of Health Management, or Master of Health Economics, and specialise in a chosen area to take the next step in your career.

 ‘There are a number of areas where you could specialise and really start to build a career path around a certain content area, not just being an epidemiologist, but also tying those skills and concepts to your own content expertise,’ Prof. Bennett says.